monerodocs/md/docs/interacting/monero-wallet-cli-reference.md

 `bc_height` - show blockchain height (superseded with `status`)

 `sweep_unmixable` - only relevant for very old wallets (<= 2016); send all unmixable outputs to yourself with ring_size 10

+`locked_sweep_all` - see

+`rescan_bc` - rescan the blockchain from scratch, losing any information which can not be recovered from the blockchain itself

 TODO: document remaining commands